mympy-dreamers/Frontend/README.md

 #### Express

+- It is used for easier creation of web applications and services.
+- Consistent routing to modules.
--
+- Consistent, customizable middleware interface.
+- Handling post data, session management, static file serving, etc.

 #### BCrypt.js

 - Library for securing passwords

 # APIs